Sign In Register

 Is Whitehorse a Good Place to Live?

-Based on current data, Whitehorse receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include above-average household incomes.
+Based on current data, Whitehorse receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, abundant sunshine, a low poverty rate.
+Areas to be aware of include high housing costs, above-average unemployment.
 Whitehorse offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs